HypnoBirthing® FAQs

 Despite misconceptions and misinformation, you are definitely not unconscious during self-hypnosis.
 The HypnoBirthing® mother is deeply relaxed, but she is also an active participant in the labor process.
 Though she is deeply relaxed, she is totally aware and may return to a conversant state or choose to become mobile whenever she desires.
 HypnoBirthing mothers often find that they experience time distortion and are not distracted by other people or their birthing environment, while they focus on their birthing and their baby.

-The Birth Companion of the mother’s choice is an integral part of the HypnoBirthing® experience.
 He or she practices with the mother in helping to prepare for deep relaxation.
-During labor the Birth Companion guides the laboring mother through hypnosis prompts, relaxation techniques, deepening methods, and visualizations, provides comfort measures, and joins in welcoming the new baby, often by receiving the baby as he emerges.
+During labor the Birth Companion guides the laboring mother through hypnosis prompts, relaxation techniques, deepening methods, and visualizations, provides comfort measures, and joins in welcoming the new baby, often by receiving the baby as he emerges. |